Dr Amy Morris, Faculty of English

 Selected Publications

-• 'Edward Taylor and the Art of Assemblage' in The Forms of the Part and the Whole in Early American Literature, Print Culture, and Visual Art, ed.
-Matthew Pethers and Daniel Couch, forthcoming with Bucknell University Press.
+• ‘Edward Taylor and the Art of Assemblage’ in The Part and the Whole in Early American Literature, Print Culture and Visual Art, ed.
+Daniel Couch and Matthew Pethers (Bucknell UP, 2024), 249–74 (26 pages).

 • ‘How to read early American poetry’ in Cambridge Companion to Early American Literature, ed.
 Bryce Traister (Cambridge: CUP, 2021), 49-67.